What does a Cinematographer do?

 Shot size and composition

-Another essential part of cinematographers’ work is deciding how much the audience sees in a scene.
-A close-up of your protagonist’s face can breed intimacy, while an extreme wide shot can make them look vulnerable.
+Another essential part of a cinematographer's work is deciding how much the audience sees in a scene.
+What's in a shot and how it's arranged can tell you a lot.
+A close-up might indicate an intimate moment, while a wide shot could show context or isolation.
+Cinematographers craft each frame like a photographer, emphasizing what's essential.
 The skill is picking the best shot size for each moment.

 Depth of field

-Depth of field is the range of ‘acceptable sharpness’ in front of the camera where objects are in focus to the human eye.
+Depth of field is the range of ‘acceptable sharpness' in front of the camera where objects are in focus to the human eye.
+It's a way of guiding the viewer's eye.
 Anything closer to the camera, or outside the end of that range, will appear blurry and out of focus.
 You can use camera focus to emphasize different aspects of the story, like going in and out of focus to create a disorienting mood.

-Aspect ratio is the width times the height of the frame you’re shooting in.
-In general, wider frames are used for landscapes and action, while cinematographers use taller frames to highlight performance.
+Aspect ratio is the width times the height of the frame you're shooting in.
+The aspect ratio shapes your viewing experience.
+A wider frame can feel epic and cinematic, perfect for breathtaking landscapes.
+A narrower one feels more personal, often used for tight, character-driven scenes.
+The cinematographer picks this based on the story they're telling.
 Getting the aspect ratio right is a big element of helping visuals become the language.

 There are a ton of tools that'll help you in your cinematographer role.
 Below, we're going to cover two of the vital ones to help you on your way to filmmaking success.